Normie Rowe: Early life: 1947–1964

 Rowe was born and raised in Northcote in Melbourne, Victoria, Australia.
-He was drawn to music early in life.
-He began singing with his local church choir in Melbourne while at primary school.
-He was hooked on rock and roll music even before his teens and Col Joye became one of his early idols and inspirations.
+He was drawn to music early in life, and began singing with his local church choir in Melbourne while at primary school.
+He was hooked on rock and roll music even before his teens, and Col Joye became one of his early idols and inspirations.
 He took up guitar and formed his first amateur band, The Valiants, whilst attending Northcote High School.
-They performed once a month at Alphington Methodist Hall.
-He concentrated on singing and made his first stage appearance as a lead vocalist in a music school concert, aged 14.
+The band performed once a month at Alphington Methodist Hall.
+He concentrated on singing and made his first stage appearance as a lead vocalist in a school concert, aged 14.

 By luck, the show was compered by top Melbourne radio DJ Stan Rofe.
 Rofe was impressed by Rowe's talent and arranged for him to work with local dance promoter Kevin McClellan.
-He began performing regularly at Melbourne dances and discos, backed by instrumental groups like The Thunderbirds, The Impostors and finally The Playboys, who became his permanent band until 1967.
+He began performing regularly at Melbourne dances and discos, backed by instrumental groups like The Thunderbirds, The Impostors and, finally, The Playboys, who became his permanent band until 1967.

-After leaving high school at the end of 1962, Rowe had joined the Postmaster-General's Department (PMG) on 14 January 1963 (later split in 1975 into Telecom Australia and Australia Post).
-He worked as a trainee technician, but in late 1964 his long hair became an issue with his employers and, in the face of a "cut it or quit" ultimatum, he left the PMG to become a professional entertainer.
+After leaving high school at the end of 1962, Rowe joined the Postmaster-General's Department (PMG) on 14 January 1963.
+He worked as a trainee technician but, in late 1964, his long hair became an issue with his employers and, in the face of a "cut it or quit" ultimatum, he left the PMG to become a professional entertainer.
 Working on the Melbourne dance circuit, he became a popular attraction and it was not long before he was picked to become a regular on Melbourne pop TV shows like Teen Scene and The Go!!
 Show.
-According to music historian Ed Nimmervoll, EMI apparently had the chance to sign him but turned him down, claiming that he could not sing.
-He was signed to a recording deal with the independent label Sunshine which included a management deal with the Ivan Dayman organisation.
+According to music historian Ed Nimmervoll, EMI had the chance to sign him but turned him down, claiming that he could not sing.
+He was signed to a recording deal with the independent label, Sunshine, which included a management deal with the Ivan Dayman organisation.